 There’s a classic saying – there’s no such thing as perfection.
-I’ve always believed that physical flaws are like mosaic pieces.
-Individually, they might look a little uneven and might seem a little out-of-place.
-But together, they collectively make art.
-And sometimes a masterpiece.
+I’ve always believed physical flaws are like mosaic pieces.
+Individually, they might look a little uneven and out-of-place.
+Put together however and every piece makes art.
+Sometimes a masterpiece.

 Understand what physical flaws are

 The word ‘flaw’ itself is quite misleading.
-It’s an imperfection that is usually learnt through society.
-You don’t think your nose is too big until somebody tells you; your hair is fine until an advert exclaims you need volume.
+It’s an imperfection usually found by society.
+You don’t think your nose is big until somebody tells you; your hair is fine until an advert exclaims you need volume.
+There’s no real truth.
+Everything is an opinion people have uncovered.
+So, for every person thinking one body is too curvaceous, small or short, another believes it’s perfect.

 The side effects of not accepting